 What followed was a raw, heartfelt, respectful conversation that Guerrero remembers as one of the most inspirational classes he’d ever attended.
 “It brought our entire class to a different level of vulnerability and cohesion than any other team in my entire life, and it was what we needed at that moment,” he says.
 “And to receive that from a leader like Dr. Sechrest was tremendously informative, and a great demonstration of what it means to be a leader of people.
 Those conversations have influenced how I approach my own students.”

-In December 2022, Guerrero graduated from St. Edward’s with his Doctorate of Education of Leadership and Higher Education.
+In December 2022, Guerrero graduated from St. Edward’s with his Doctorate of Education in Leadership and Higher Education.
 He now chairs the MBA program at Concordia University Texas, where he applies the lessons from his coursework and from the leadership that Sechrest and his other professors modeled in the classroom.

 Guerrero was one of the initial seven students to complete the Ed.D., the first-ever doctoral program at St. Edward’s.
 More than 80 students are currently enrolled in the program, which prepares graduates for leadership positions in higher education as well as corporate training, talent management and the nonprofit world.